-In this article, I highlight a few cool things about chess that may entice a hobby tabletop gamer to try for the first time.
-Or, rekindle a former love of this simple (yet, hard to master) game of the ages.
+In this article, I highlight a few cool things about chess that may entice someone to try a hobby tabletop game for the first time.
+Maybe learning to play chess can help someone play these other games, too, like Warhammer 40k.

 Life isn’t black and white, is it?